Attention CWRU faculty, staff, and students!

 Of course!
 Come individually, bring a friend, or sign up your entire department, team, student activities group, or Greek chapter.
 Please note: Every volunteer MUST be at least 18 years of age.

 Is it common for students to volunteer at the Farm?

 In 2011, nearly 300 volunteers donated more than 1,000 hours of their time.
 This was 25% of the total labor required for the 2011 growing season.
 In 2012 the number of volunteer hours increase to over 1,600.
-Years later, volunteers still compile a solid task force at the farm, providing one-seventh of the total labor in 2014.
+Years later, volunteers still compile a solid task force at the farm, providing up to one-seventh of the total labor.

 We appreciate your support of the Farm Food Program!
 We look forward to seeing you at our farm events.

 "Volunteering at the University Farm helped take our organization to a new level.
 Spending time giving back to the university we love strengthened the bonds between our members.
 We left with a greater sense of unity as an organization and purpose as members of the Case community."

 —Mara Gallagher, CWRU Residence Hall Association